bongiozzo/musica_mustdie/output/band_iconofcoil.md

 # Icon Of Coil

+synth pop

-Дискография
+## Дискография

-"Shallow Nation (single)" 1999, Industrial
+### "Shallow Nation (single)" 1999, Industrial

-"One Nation Under Beat" 2000, Industrial
+### "One Nation Under Beat" 2000, Industrial

-"Serenity Is The Devil" 2000, Industrial
+### "Serenity Is The Devil" 2000, Industrial

+1. Activate
+2. Regret
+3. Shallow Nation
+4. Down On Me
+5. Former Self
+6. Everlasting
+7. Situations Like These
+8. Fiction
+9. You Just Died
+10. Floorkiller

-"Seren EP" 2001, Industrial
+### "Seren EP" 2001, Industrial

-"The Soul Is In The Software" 2001, Industrial "Machines Are Us" 2003, Industrial
+### "The Soul Is In The Software" 2001, Industrial

+1. Coment
+2. Thrillcapsule
+3. Violations
+4. In Absence
+5. Access And Amplify
+6. Everything Is Real?
+7. Other Half Of Me
+8. Love As Blod
+9. Disconnect
+10. Simulated

+### "Machines Are Us" 2003, Industrial

+01. Comment V.2.0
+02. Remove/Replace
+03. Consumer
+04. Shelter
+05. Mono: Overload?
+06. Existence In Progress
+07. Faith: Not Important
+08. Transfer: Complete
+09. Dead Enough For Life
+10. Wiretrip
+11. Android
+12. Sleep: Less
+13. Pursuit
+14. Release The Frequency/Afterwords

-"Uploaded And Remixed" 2004, Synthpop
+### "Uploaded And Remixed" 2004, Synthpop

+01. Shallow Nation (2004 Version)
+02. Floorkiller (2004 Version)
+03. Rrepeat It (Apoptygma Berserk Remix)
+04. Regret (Combichrist Remix)
+05. Simulated (Funkervogt Remix)
+06. Thrillcapsule (Moonitor Remix)
+07. Access And Amplify (Fgfc829 Remix)
+08. You Just Died (Northborn Remix)
+09. Love As Blood (Implant Remix)
+10. Floorkiller (Deedal Remix)
+11. Disconnect (Goteki Remix)
+12. Everything Is Real (Isle Of Crows Remix)
+13. Been There (Exclusive Track)
+14. TB Memory (Exclusive Track)

 ## Отношения с другими группами